claws/quadcopter/doc/builds/alien5/index.rst

 If I increased the power to 9V then the video signal was steady and reliable.

-I had a ZMR250 PDB laying around so I removed the small 12 regulator BEC from that, packaged it up nicely so it could sit logically inline between the battery and the camera.
-Physically it connects to the Alien PDB via JST connectors and sits between the camera and the central flight controller stack.
+I had a ZMR250 PDB laying around so I removed the small 12V regulator BEC from that, packaged it up nicely so it could sit in-line between the battery and the camera.
+Physically it connects to the Alien PDB via JST connectors and sits between the camera and the flight controller stack.

 I guess one good thing about this is that I should be able to run 3S and 4S batteries without damaging the Camera.
 Apparently the camera has a known issue running above 16V even though it states that it supports up to 22V.

+When I use 4S batteries on with this 12V regulator I noticed that there is extra artefacts on my FPV video.
+The video image is still clear enough to fly with but there are undesirable horizontal lines across the screen of light and dark zones that progressively scan down.
+I am suspecting is the culprit of the noisy signal is the 12V regulator.

 Settings
 --------